 It is the opinion of certain others that his head lacks what is commonly referred to as “brains” and is filled with some other lighter, fluffy material, much as one of the over-stuffed goose down cushions in Lord Elrond’s home.
-But Parnard is very eager in his work, faithful and diligent, and these qualities being recognized in due course, he was unexpectedly made Ambassador and elevated to Council status.
+But Parnard is very eager in his work, if it is work worth doing (in his opinion) and he can be faithful and diligent, and these qualities being recognized in due course, he was unexpectedly made Ambassador and elevated to Council status.

 Sogadan the Vintner once took umbrage at Parnard’s attempts to reduce an extremely high wine bill, and viewed this incessant bargaining as a mark of disrespect and commercial parasitism.
 They have since made amends, and Parnard has grudgingly accepted his fixed prices; however, he does believe that the vintner's steadfast refusal of extended credit may drive away customers, although he concedes that it does not matter much, if Sogadan continues to hold a monopoly on the wine-trade in the Valley.

-*: His name is compounded from the Sindarin words paur meaning, 'fist holding a crafting implement' and nardh, meaning 'knot.'
+*: His name is compounded from the Late Telerin word paur meaning, 'fist holding a crafting implement' and the Sindarin word nardh, meaning 'knot.'
 Knotworking is an embroidery technique in which the thread is wrapped around itself to create raised patterns.

 Brasseniel, Dorwinion wine, maps, embroidery, brightly colored silks, fine clothing, the stars, the sound of rushing water, the moonlight on the leaves, feasting, a tale well-told, dancing with lovely elf maidens, and good company.

-Unmannerly people: "stiff-backed maidens," braggarts, cruelty and wickedness, most Men: excepting the Rangers of the North, the Men of Dale, the Woodmen of the East Bight; and fruit bowls (long story, that).
+Unmannerly people: "stiff-backed maidens," braggarts and liars; cruelty and wickedness, most Men: excepting the Rangers of the North, the Men of Dale, the Woodmen of the East Bight.